Telling Untold Histories will take place on

 Who organized this unconference?

-Untold Histories organizers come from a variety of organizations and backgrounds.
+The Untold Histories committee members come from a variety of organizations and backgrounds.

 Who should attend?

-Museum professionals and public history practitioners from organizations of all sizes, librarians, public history educators, volunteers, students and emerging professionals from the greater Philadelphia region and New Jersey are all welcome.
+Museum professionals and public history practitioners from organizations of all sizes, librarians, public history educators, volunteers, students and emerging professionals.
 Unconferences work best when attendees have knowledge and experience to share, but expertise is not necessary—or even desired.
 Unconferences bring people together around common problems and provide opportunities for participants to seek fresh ideas from diverse perspectives.

 When and where is this taking place?